tlogan/ERST/README.md

     - update collect and guide_choice rules to memo(r)ize
 - for paper, write algorithmic inference rules as a combination of combine/distill rules
     - distill rules construct a new environment; combine rules construct a new type
+- for paper, note that much of type reconstruction is handled in solving subtyping
+    - this puts intersection/union rules in subtyping instead of typing
+    - indirectly in typing via subsumption
+- for paper, note why both intro and elim rules are bidirectional
+    - basic bidirectional typing has checking for intro rules and synthesis for elimination rules
+        - type and program are both provided
+    - roundtrip typing has checking for intro rules and both checking and synthesis for elimination rules
+        - program is not provided
+        - checking is necessary for both as the type guides synthesis
+    - contextual typing has both checking and synthesis for intro and elim rules
+        - parts of type are not provided
+        - parts of program are not provided
+        - synthesis for intro is necessary to construct type
+        - checking for elim is necessary to construct program

 ### Implementation
 - avoid recursion, which has poor performance in python.